-Are your commercial buildings or multi-family housing complexes built between 1960 and the mid 1970s?
-There’s a good chance that the wiring used is made from Aluminum instead of Copper.
+Are your commercial buildings or multi-family housing complexes built between the mid-1960 through the 1970s?
+There's a good chance that the wiring used is made from Aluminum instead of Copper.

 Kwick Lights is a TE Connectivity Authorized COPALUM™ Installer

-Using this method, our technicians will inspect your switches and receptacles and install an AlumiConn connector.
-This connector creates a conductive connection between aluminum and copper without the two wires touching directly.
-This mitigates the hazards caused by the two materials’ different expansion rates which is a common source of sparking/fires.
+Our experienced technicians will inspect switches, receptacles, fixtures and ceiling fans.
+Then a short segment of copper wire is attached to the existing terminations using the connector.
+This creates a conductive connection between aluminum and copper without the two wires being in direct contact, thus mitigating the hazards caused by the two materials' different expansion rates.

 InspectAPedia.com® - Online encyclopedia of building & environmental inspection, testing, diagnosis, repair, & problem prevention advice - illustrated, detailed, authoritative research on finding, diagnosing, testing, correcting, & preventing building defects, energy conservation, & indoor environmental hazards.
 Unbiased information, no conflicts of interest.

 Kwick Lights can take care of project management responsibilities for your commercial project.

 Since we price the repair "per device", you only pay for repaired devices.
 If an existing copper connection is found, only a small inspection fee is assessed.